irahorecka/gardenofrecipes/public/recipes/md/lemon-pie-filling-ii.md

 3. Mix well and pour into a baked pie shell
 4. Make a meringue of 3 egg whites
 5. Beat gradually
-6. Add 2 T sugar per egg white
+6. Add 2 tbsp sugar per egg white
 7. Top the filling with meringue
 8. Bake at 350 degrees until light brown